Brian Riley and Kyle Jansen of Guardian Bikes were the last to enter the

 Shark Tank Guardian Bikes Update

-- Entrepreneur: Brian Riley and Kyle Jansen
+- Entrepreneurs: Brian Riley and Kyle Jansen

 - Business: World’s safest children’s bike